 - Heating: Smart Building Management systems have been installed across the site to monitor, manage and adjust boiler performance.
 Thermostatic radiator valves are being installed to heat more efficiently, and we are currently piloting the use of water ionisation technology in boiler feeds.
 Solar panels and ground source heat pumps are installed on two student accommodation buildings for low-carbon heating.
 Our latest accommodation block utilised CLT rather than traditional concrete to reduce energy use both during manufacturing and in its operation now.

 - Managing waste: We were the first college to implement food waste recyling.
 The kitchens recycle all food when safe to do so, and we have implemented a comprehensive waste management strategy.
 We are currently piloting food bins in student kitchens.
+We are currently developing further recycling strategies, including the donation of unused computer hardware to Dell for recycling/reuse in schools and a contract to offer terracycling bins for hard to recycle items.

 - Food: We have revised and improved our vegetarian and vegan menu, and on Mondays we serve only plant-based food in our dining hall.
 Ingredients are sourced locally whenever possible, and fish is now purchased from Marine Stewardship Council certified sustainable suppliers.
 Following kitchen refurbishments in 2020-21, our kitchens will use induction cookers to prepare food more energy efficiently and without need for fossil fuels.